mhostetter/galois/docs/basic-usage/element-representation.rst

 .. tip::

     Use :func:`numpy.set_printoptions` to increase the line width to display large arrays more clearly.
-See :ref:`NumPy print options` for more details.
+See :ref:`numpy print options` for more details.

+.. _power repr:

 Power representation
 --------------------